GIScience/measures-rest-oshdb/README.md

 }
 ```

 Instead of the function `compute(BoundingBox bbox)`, a new function `compute(Mapper<O> mapper)` can be overwritten in order to implement the actual measure.
-As a parameter, a mapper object is provided that already refers to the corresponding bounding box and the corresponding point in time.
+As a parameter, a mapper object is provided that already refers to the corresponding bounding box and the corresponding time span.
+If the begin of the time span is not provided, `1900-01-01T00:00Z` is automatically used as a default value.
 The mapper can be used to filter and aggregate the data, as is described in the documentation of the [HeiGIT OSHDB](???).
 In order to easily aggregate the data by grid cells, a function `handleGrid` is provided that accepts as parameters a geometry and a value.
 The function returns an `ImmutablePair`, like is required for the function `sumAggregate`.

 ## Instantiation the Measure